Search

 Computer Science Honors Program

-1. Apply for admission into the honors program after completing CS 172.
+• Apply for admission to the honors program after completing CS 172.

-3. Complete the professional learning requirement by fulfilling each of the following activities:
+• Complete the professional-learning requirement by fulfilling each of the following activities:

 • Join either the Association for Computing Machinery or the IEEE Computer Society.